Seanna's Kitchen

 Serving Suggestions

-Serve this leftover ham and bean soup hot with breadsticks to dunk, warm homemade cornbread, or a fresh green salad.
+Serve this ham and bean soup hot with breadsticks to dunk, warm semi-homemade cornbread, or a fresh green salad for a simple, comforting meal.

 More Cozy Soup Recipes